-The time period between Thanksgiving and New Year’s Day includes some of the most dangerous days of the year on our nation’s roadways.
-That’s why every holiday season, MADD asks drivers to put a MADD red ribbon in a visible location on their vehicle as a reminder to always designate a non-drinking driver.
+Some of the most dangerous days of the year on our nation’s roadways are between Thanksgiving and New Year’s Day.
+That is why every holiday season MADD asks you to display a MADD red ribbon in a visible location to remind others to always designate a non-drinking driver.

 How can you participate in Tie One On For Safety?

-This holiday season, you can demonstrate you commitment to eliminate drunk driving in several ways:
+This holiday season, show your commitment to eliminating drunk driving by:

-- Put safety before the party and always designate a non-drinking driver BEFORE the celebration begins to ensure everyone arrives home alive.
+- Putting safety before the party and always designate a non-drinking driver BEFORE the celebration begins to ensure everyone arrives home safely.

 - Display a MADD red ribbon in a visible location on your vehicles.
-Red ribbons, magnets and window decals (donated by SmartSign) are available through local MADD affiliates.
+Red ribbons, magnets and window decals are available through local MADD affiliates.

-- Host parties responsibly by offering mock-tails and other non-alcoholic beverages, and by providing alternate transportation or accommodations for guests who have been drinking.
-Click here for more safe party tips.
+- Hosting parties responsibly by offering mocktails and other non-alcoholic beverages, and by providing alternate transportation or accommodations for guests who have been drinking.
+Get more safe party tips at madd.org/safeparty.

 - Tie One On For Safety “virtually” by sharing one of these buttons on Facebook (Just Click!)